Bailey Beach South North Jetty Oregon Coast Rockhounding

 Bailey Beach North

-The south part of the beach is open to street-legal vehicles.
-However, a four-wheel drive is recommended because of the sand and a rough drive to the beach.
+The southern section of the beach is open to street-legal vehicles, although four-wheel drive is recommended because of soft sand and rough beach access conditions.

 Bailey Beach | Facts